uberhalit/SekiroFpsUnlockAndMore/README.md

 5. If you want fullscreen borderless enable `Fullscreen stretch`

 ### On 'Disable camera auto rotate on movement':
-This is intended exclusively for mouse users, enabling it on non-native windows controller-input can temporary disable your up-down controls.
+This will completely disable the automatic camera rotation adjustments when you are moving.
+This is mostly intended for mouse users, enabling it on non-native windows controllers will not work perfectly (some rotation adjustments will be left) and you will temporary lose the ability to slow-tilt (deadzones).
 Disabling the automatic camera adjustments makes little sense on controllers.
+If you changed your input device or made a mistake while selecting it simply close the utility, delete the `SekiroFpsUnlockAndMore.xml` file and restart the mod.

 ### To display total death/kill counters in OBS:
 1. Start the game